Black Walnut and Wormwood:

 Black walnut and wormwood are traditional herbs used by many cultures: Various Native American, African, and Arabic tribes have used these herbs for millennia.
 Frequently combined due to their reputed cleansing and digestive support properties, they were traditionally used to cleanse spiritual energies as well.
 The black walnut hull

-contains compounds such as juglone, which is believed to possess antibacterial, antifungal, and antiparasitic effects.
-Wormwood, on the other hand, contains thujone, a
+contains compounds such as juglone.
+Wormwood, on the other hand, contains thujone, both used enhance digestion and aid detoxification.

 Black Walnut (Juglans nigra)